 Where is Bich Dong Pagoda located?

-Bich Dong Pagoda is an ancient temple built on a mountainside.
-Initially, it was named “Bach Ngoc Thach Son Dong,” meaning a beautiful, pure white pagoda resembling a precious gem amidst the deep mountains and caves.
-In 1774, during a visit by Lord Trinh Sam, the pagoda was renamed Bich Dong Pagoda.
-It is one of the famous landscapes of the ancient capital, once known as the “second beautiful cave of the South” (after Huong Tich Cave in Hanoi).
+Bich Dong Pagoda stands as an ancient temple perched on a mountainside.
+Builders originally named it “Bach Ngoc Thach Son Dong,” which refers to a pure white pagoda shining like a precious gem amid deep mountains and caves.
+In 1774, Lord Trinh Sam visited the site and renamed it Bich Dong Pagoda.
+The pagoda remains one of the most famous landscapes of the ancient capital and earned the title “the second most beautiful cave of the South,” after Huong Tich Cave in Hanoi.

 Having existed for nearly 600 years, Bich Dong Pagoda is a place that preserves many cultural and historical values.
 Today, it is classified as a special national relic and recognized by UNESCO as a World Cultural and Natural Heritage.
 It is one of the most sacred pagodas in Ninh Binh, where pilgrims and visitors come back year after year.